ahinkle/docs/dusk.md

     $browser->waitForText('Hello World', 1);

-You may also use `waitUntilMissingText` to wait until the displayed text has been removed on the page:
+You may also use `waitUntilMissingText` to wait until the displayed text has been removed from the page:

     // Wait a maximum of five seconds for the text to be removed...
     $browser->waitUntilMissingText('Hello World');